zendframework/zend-eventmanager/doc/book/migration/changed.md

 - `$target` is a value representing the target of the event.
 - `$argv` is an array/`ArrayAccess`/object instance representing the event arguments.
+- `$callback` is a callable to use to introspect listener return values in order to determine whether or not to short-circuit.

-In other words, each argument has exactly one possible type.
+In other words, each argument has exactly one possible type. `$callback` was moved to the start of the `triggerUntil()` method as it's *required* for that usage, and ensures the argument order stays predictable for the remaining arguments.

 In order to accommodate other styles of usage, we **added** the following
 methods: